Bjoern-Hegstam/shopping-list-js/README.md

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.

 * Change all DB-calls in main.js to return $.ajax instead of baking in the callback in the success attribute.
+  * Also extract all DB-calls to separate js-file

 * Prevent creation of item types with same name